-The University of Illinois at Chicago continues to build a team of central major gift officers and invites applications for one position of Director of Development – Major Gifts in the Office of the Vice Chancellor for Advancement.
+The University of Illinois at Chicago continues to build a team of central major gift officers.
+UIC has hired four of five officers and invites applications for the fifth position of Director of Development, Major Gifts in the Office of the Vice Chancellor for Advancement.
 The Director will manage a portfolio of individual major gift prospects and donors ($25,000 and above).
 He/She will identify, cultivate, solicit, negotiate and steward major gift commitments from UIC alumni and friends for a variety of university and college/unit funding priorities.
 The position is based in Chicago and will carry a regional portfolio likely focused primarily on the Northeast (except NYC metro), Southern/Eastern Florida and some areas of the Midwest.

 - Manage a portfolio of individual major and planned gift donors ($25,000 and above).